How To Dry Out Floor After Leak

-Fortunately for you, our Leak Detection service does not stop there, we offer expert advice regarding drying your property – our experienced team also knows a thing or two about getting a concrete floor dried our as quickly as possible, allowing you to get on with clearing up the mess after a leak.
-Just one of the reasons to Choose ADI Leak Detection.
+Fortunately for you, our Leak Detection service does not stop there, we offer expert advice regarding drying your property – our experienced team also knows a thing or two about drying concrete floors & walls after flooding or a water leak.

 The Basics Of Drying Your Home Out After A Leak…

 There are two main areas of focus when you are trying to dry up after a water leak: remove the flooding, and ensure that you get the walls, subfloor and floor surface dry as soon as possible.
 Standing water causes damage by its very presence, and so needs to be cleared out as soon as it is safe to do so.

 Many homeowners make a rookie mistake: they can no longer see any water, and so they assume that flooring is dry after leaks.
 They then assume they can start the repairs, risking damp, mold and mildew becoming locked in once the new surfaces are laid – this, in turn, can cause an even more expensive headache down the line.

 Getting concrete floors completely dry is the key to avoiding this issue;

 As we mentioned, the first priority is to remove as much excess water as possible, via mopping, draining or pumping.
 This helps to minimise the damage, and allows the drying process to occur more quickly.

 Most concrete floors are covered with underlay and carpet or wooden flooring.
 These will need to be removed in order to dry the concrete slab base.
 Even the best carpet cleaners are unable save carpets following water damage caused by a leak, although the cost of replacement will usually be covered by your house insurance.
 Wood floor is again usually to badly water damaged to be used again, this again is usually covered by your trace and access policy.